Venafi/aws-private-ca-policy-venafi/README.md

         --region <put your region here>
     ```

-1. Copy resource-policy-example.json to resource-policy.json and edit it
+1. Copy resource-policy-example.json to resource-policy.json and and customize the settings.

-1. Apply policy to API endpoint (you can get api-id by running command `aws apigateway get-rest-apis`)
+1. Apply the policy to the API endpoint.
+To get the api-id, run the `aws apigateway get-rest-apis` command.
     ```bash
     aws apigateway update-rest-api \
         --rest-api-id api-id \